11th annual Restaurant Week Toledo promises good eats for area diners

 - Ye Olde Durty Bird

-Diners will also have an opportunity to win prizes by picking up an RWT passport and having it stamped at participating restaurants 4 times.
+Diners will also have an opportunity to win prizes by picking up an RWT passport and having it stamped at participating restaurants four times.

 A virtual beer tasting event being held this year has sold out.